rmit-s3712674-Sijie-Shi/React-native-bugs-solving/README.md

 Solution: Restart the CMD or other console and restart the APP project

-3. 400 error request when using axios
+3. 400 error request when using axios headers problems need both:
+'Content-Type': 'application/json',
+'Accept' : 'application/json';
+stringify is needed:
+qs node package with qs.stringify

 4. SercureStorage, set and get
 //Async method
+5. await lead to bugs
+put await in a for loop lead to a bug that can't execute that await part